 The field generated by the coefficients of $P_x(\calE,t)$ as $x$ ranges through closed points of $X$ is $\QQ$.
-Therefore, by \cite[E.10]{drinfeld2018pro} and either \cite[Theorem 4.2]{abe2016lefschetz} or \cite[Corollary 3.5.3]{kedlayacompanions}, we can pick an $l$ and a field isomorphism $\sigma\colon \Qpbar\rightarrow \Qlbar$ such that the semi-simple $\sigma$ companion $L$ to $\calE$ exists and in fact may be defined over $\Ql$, i.e. corresponds to a representation:
+Therefore, by \cite[E.10]{drinfeld2018pro} and either \cite[Theorem 4.2]{abe2016lefschetz} or \cite[Corollary 3.5.3]{kedlayacompanions}, we can pick an $l$ and a field isomorphism $\sigma\colon \Qpbar\rightarrow \Qlbar$ such that the semi-simple $\sigma$ companion $L$ to $\calE$ exists and in fact may be defined over $\Ql$, i.e., corresponds to a representation:

-(We emphasize that $L$ is independent of the choice of $\sigma$ because because the field generated by coefficients of characteristic polynomials $P_x(\calE,t)$ as $x$ ranges over closed points of $X$ is $\QQ$.)
+(We emphasize that $L$ is independent of the choice of $\sigma$ by Proposition \ref{prop:shape_ell_companion}.)
 By compactness of $\pi_1(X)$, we may conjugate the representation into $\text{GL}_N(\ZZ_l)$.
 We refer to the attached lisse $\ZZ_l$-sheaf as $\tilde{L}$.
-Similarly, for each $i$ we denote by $L_i$ the $\sigma$-companion to $L_i$ (the $L_i$ indeed do depend on the choice of $\sigma$).
+Similarly, for each $i$ we denote by $L_i$ the $\sigma$-companion to $\calE_i$ (the $L_i$ indeed do depend on the choice of $\sigma$).
 The companion relation commutes with direct sum; hence we have: